Text Area Component

 In the General section:

-Add Text Area Title, or Text Area Display Title, as needed.
-Text Area Display Title is seen by learners.
+Add Title, or*Display* Title, as needed.
+Display Title is seen by learners.

-Scroll down and add your Text Area Body.
-Use the text editor to style and format your text, as needed.
+Scroll down and add your*Body.* Use the text editor to style and format your text, as needed.

-- Add Text Area Instruction Text that tells users how to use the component.
+1. Add Instruction Text that tells users how to use the component.

 Interaction Label section